qalle2/nes-disasm/README.md

   * `--no-access`
   * `--no-write`
   * `--no-execute`
+* Some options like `--no-absolute-zeropage` override what the CDL file says.
+This causes some actual code to be printed as `hex` bytes, which is necessary for compatibility with ASM6 (see above).
+However, that code will also be commented as "unaccessed", which is misleading and should be fixed.

 ## To do
 * Better support for CDL files.
 (Use my [cdl-summary](https://github.com/qalle2/cdl-summary) to extract more info from them.)